Hair Salon Loyalty Programme: Rebook 70% of Clients

 Ready to Keep Your Clients Coming Back?

-FaveCard helps hair salons build loyalty programs that actually work.
+FaveCard helps hair salons build loyalty programmes that actually work.
 Here’s what you get:

 - 5-minute setup - Create your loyalty card with your salon’s branding